-Note:Point-to-multipoint lines are common in the private sector and in small offices, whereas ISDN point-to-point connections are used in professional environments.
+Note:Point-to-multipoint ISDN lines are common in the private sector and in small businesses, while ISDN BRIs are used in professional environments.

 Connecting ISDN telephones and other ISDN devices individually

-The following steps are only necessary if two or more devices are connected to the "FON S0" port:
+The following steps are only necessary if two or more devices are connected to the "FON S0" socket:

-- Remove the ISDN hub and all ISDN devices including their cables from the FRITZ!Box.
+- Remove the ISDN distributor and all ISDN devices including their cables from the FRITZ!Box.

-- Test each ISDN device individually and attach it directly to the "FON S0" port (without an ISDN hub).
+- Test each ISDN device individually and attach it directly to the "FON S0" socket (without an ISDN distributor).

-- If all ISDN devices function individually, test a different ISDN hub.
+- If all ISDN devices function properly when no other ISDN devices are attached, test a different ISDN distributor.

 Testing a different ISDN telephone

-The following steps are necessary if only one device is connected to the "FON S0" port:
+The following steps are necessary if only one device is connected to the "FON S0" socket:

-- Connect a different ISDN telephone (for example from neighbors, friends) to the "FON S0" port on the FRITZ!Box.
+- Connect a different ISDN telephone (for example from neighbors, friends) to the "FON S0" socket on the FRITZ!Box.

-- If you hear a sound, then the first telephone is defective or the cable of the telephone is damaged.
-Try using a different cable or contact the manufacturer of the telephone.
+- If you hear a sound, then the first telephone is defective or the telephone cable is damaged.
+Test a different cable or contact the manufacturer of the telephone.

 - Click "System" in the FRITZ!Box user interface.